ergonode/docs/docs/backend/coding_standards.md

 To make life easier we use a [Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) which provides validation of code stylistics as you type.

-Symfony Coding Standard compliance ensures `escapestudios/symfony2-coding-standard` vendor.
+Symfony Coding Standards compliance ensures `escapestudios/symfony2-coding-standard` vendor.